 Support under the ReAct scheme is available for individuals who live in Wales and:

-- Have been made redundant in the past 12 months or have become unemployed on or since 1 January 2020 as a result of redundancy, are currently unemployed, and who have not been in continuous employment for 6 weeks or more between the date they were made redundant and the date of the ReAct grant application
+- Have been made redundant in the past 12 months or have become unemployed for a reason other than redundancy in the past 12 months and who are currently unemployed, and who have not been in continuous employment for 6 weeks or more between the date they were made redundant and the date of the ReAct grant application

 - Are currently under formal notice of redundancy

 - have not undertaken any publicly funded training since being made redundant or unemployed, including the work-based learning suite of programmes such as an apprenticeship

 What is available?